mklos-dss/ai-data-engineering/README.md

 python app.py path/to/your_file.json
 ```

-You’ll receive a summary and be asked if you want to continue with a specific question.
+You will get a summary and can optionally ask further questions.

-## Example Output
+## Sample Output

 ```
 --- AI Summary ---
-This dataset contains 500 user session logs.
-Most sessions lasted under 2 minutes.
-40% of users bounced on the homepage.
+The dataset contains customer support tickets.
+Most relate to login issues.
+Ticket volume peaked in March.

 Ask a follow-up question? (y/n): y
-Your question: What’s the bounce rate by device?
+Your question: What login errors were most frequent?

 --- AI Answer ---
-Mobile users had a 52% bounce rate, while desktop was at 33%.
+The majority of login issues were due to incorrect passwords and expired sessions.
 ```

-## Project Structure
+## Project Layout

 ```
-├── app.py              # Main CLI tool
+├── app.py              # CLI script for JSON analysis
-├── .env                # Local OpenAI key
-├── requirements.txt    # Python dependencies
+├── .env                # Local environment file (excluded from repo) ├── requirements.txt    # Python dependencies
-├── .gitignore          # Ignores .env and temp files
+├── .gitignore          # Files to ignore
 ```

 ---

 ## Tags

-openai, json, analytics, cli, gpt, automation, devtools, data-assistant
+json, gpt, openai, analytics, ai-assistant, cli, devtools, automation